Krish-310/RAIInet-Public/README.md

-### RAIInet
+# RAIInet

-This project has a private codebase.
+This project has a private codebase, which cannot be made public.

-This github repository is a public file for a demo of the final project result.

-I will be attaching a video link to demo this C++ game in the next couple days.
+Coming soon:
+- A runnable binary file for the C++ Game created
+- A video demonstration of the game in action

+Note: Running the game with graphics on would require running the X11 graphics library, which may require additional support on your local system